 The Company's functional currency is the Canadian dollar.
 The majority of the Company's purchases are transacted in Canadian dollars.
-Other than the US\$ Warrants as disclosed in Note 10, the Company had no other significant financial assets or financial liabilities denominated in foreign currencies as at February 28, 2019.
+Other than the US\$ Warrants as disclosed in Note 10, the the Company had no other significant financial assets or financial liabilities denominated in foreign currencies as at May 31, 2019.